grimandgreedy/aria2tui/README.md

 Some things that should be mentioned:

  - Realistically, Aria2TUI will only work in a UNIX (linux, macos) environment.
 If you register your interest I might be able to look into what I would need to change to get it to work on windows.
- - If you are performing bulk operations and the downloads are changing state rapidly--e.g., hundreds of images are changing from active/waiting to completed--it is recommended to stop the auto-refresh and operate on a static list.
-    - This can be done by either:
-      - exiting to the main menu ('q') and going to "View Downloads"; or
-      - Pressing ~ and toggling the auto-refresh in the default "Watch Downloads" viewer.
-    - You know that auto-refresh is active because there is a refresh symbol in the top right.
  - Note: This was created for personal use and so some of the code is quite ugly and/or buggy and simply needs to be re-written.

 ## Similar Projects